Juan Esteban Montero

 Juan Esteban Montero Rodríguez (February 12, 1879 – February 25, 1948) was a Chilean political figure.
 He served twice as president of Chile between 1931 and 1932.
+He was overthrown in the 1932 military coup.

 Early life

 He was born in Santiago, the son of Benjamín Montero and of Eugenia Rodríguez.
 Juan Esteban Montero studied at the colegio de San Ignacio and at the Universidad de Chile.
 He graduated as a lawyer on September 16, 1901, and soon after became professor of civil and Roman law at his alma mater.
 He also worked as a government lawyer and in private practice.
 He married Graciela Fehrman Martínez, with whom he had four children: Juan Esteban, Pedro, Benjamín and Carmen.